 After you click Apply or Refresh in the SNMP window, the window size changes.
+There is no workaround.

 When you enable log scaling for Link Graphs, the Y-axis scale becomes illegible.

 The CMS window does not return to full size after resizing the NE or IE when using Netscape version 6.xx on Solaris and Linux.
 This is a Netscape browser problem.